Regular Bipartite Graphs And Their Properties: Non-Isomorphic Graph Enumeration

-{\selectlanguage{english} \ \ Non-isomorphic forms of $(m,2)$ Balanced Tanner Units correspond to each of the partitions of $m$ that consists of natural numbers that are greater or equal to $2$ .
-The canonical forms for $r=2$ correspond to the matrices generated by the following algorithm.
-If $\beta \in P_{2}(m)$, \#( $\beta $ ) is the number of terms in $\beta$ .}
+\begin{definition} {Canonical forms for $2$-Regular Bipartite Graphs with $2m$ vertices} \\ Non-isomorphic forms of $2$-regular bipartite graphs with $2m$ vertices correspond to each of the partitions of $m$ that consists of natural numbers that are greater or equal to $2$. \end{definition}